SondreUM/gen-ai/README.md

 The tool can extract information with the following targets

-- Person
+- Company
-- Organization/Company
+- Organization

-- Person in a organization or company
+More targets may be added in the future.
+Other targets may work, but are not guaranteed or supported.

 The data is then used to generate a report containing information about the target.
 The report may contain the following information: